 Children, family, and pets disturbing work telephone calls were reported by 40% of respondents.
 Almost everyone who has spent substantial time working from home has experienced this issue.
 There is nothing like stepping on the cat's tail while on a conference call or having your three-year-old let out a bloodcurdling shriek while you are on the phone explaining to your boss how productive your day has been.

 Lack of Office Equipment

-Household noises such as washing machine, dishwasher, etc. was reported as a problem by 30% of those working from home.
+Household noises such as washing machines, dishwashers, etc. were reported as a problem by 29% of those working from home.
 In a separate category, TV noise was reported by 25% of those polled.
 Following the basics of good small or home office design will alleviate many of these problems.
 But if your home has poor sound insulation or your home office cannot be isolated from sources of noise (such as being on another floor of the house) this will be an ongoing issue unless you can negotiate with your family about having some or all of these activities take place outside your working hours.